jaegerwells/MSDS422/README.md

 Second, we can limit the impact of outliers through feature engineering.
 By limiting outliers helps de-risk overfitting a model to training data and allows for higher performance of unseen data.

+Finally, a because we had an imbalanced dataset, in the future we would try utilizing SMOTE techniques to normalize distribution via oversampling with synthetic data.

 ## Recommendations

 There are several recommendations as we think about deploying this analysis.
+Overall we should proceed with the immediate deployment of the hypertuned RandomForest Classifier model.
+We should also maintain the additional 3 models within our MLOps deployment pipeline to continue to reasses performance.

 First, explore training models on smaller percentages of datasets.
 Our analysis indicates <3% change in performance across all models when training with 10% and 100% of the dataset.
 This could also save on computation time; training excursions may be run on smaller percentages of the dataset to determine a baseline model feasibility.

 Another recommendation for further analysis would be to utilize this analysis as a jumping off point to incorporate a multi label classification analysis, so better understand what goes viral for each of the channel types (Jain 2017).
 This could help Mashable fine tune their own sharing algorithms to continue to supercharge engagement.